 Fish oil has been heavily researched over the last few decades.

-The research has found that fish oil has a number of potential benefits, including reducing inflammation and incidences of cardiovascular diseases, such as high blood pressure or strokes, as well as helping to alleviate anxiety (pages 128-131).
+The research has found that fish oil has several potential benefits, including reducing inflammation and lessening incidences of cardiovascular diseases, such as high blood pressure or strokes, as well as helping to alleviate anxiety.

 Reduction in Blood Pressure